The Newsroom 3.0 boom: How to join this phenomenon

 The main objective of Newsrooms 3.0 will be to make it easier for all the agents involved in the news process to devote their talent, passion and energy to creating the best product, to differentiate themselves from the competition, to make readers fall in love with them and, in many cases, to be able to stand out in Google searches and news aggregators.

-The 3 pillars of editorial technology for newsrooms in 2022:
+The 3 pillars of editorial technology for newsrooms:

 Publishing technology is developing based on three fundamental pillars: automating processes, eliminating repetitive tasks and consolidating recurring revenue streams.
 This is where Protecmedia's technology shows its full potential.